 Atheists don't believe in God – does that mean they don't find life meaningful?
 Are atheists doomed to be grouchy nihilists, finding meaning only in criticizing theists?
-Or does a world without

 An atheist is someone who not only doesn't believe in God, but believes, with some confidence, that there isn’t a God.
 But ambiguity remains.
 Does that simply mean rejecting the classical Judeo-Christian all-perfect God?
 Or does it mean rejecting Hume’s much weaker criterion: that the world was created by some thing or things bearing some remote analogy to human intelligence?